abhinavsingh11-afk/Python-learning/README.md

-# Python Learning
+# Python Learning Journey 🚀

-My Python learning journey and projects.
+Welcome to my Python learning repository!

+This repository contains Python programs and projects that I created while learning Python programming.

 ## Projects

+### 1. Cube Calculator
+- Calculates the cube of a number.

+### 2. Square Calculator
+- Calculates the square of a number.

-- Driving Eligibility Checker
+### 3. Driving Eligibility Checker
+- Checks whether a person is eligible for driving based on age.

+### 4. Dictionary Lookup Program
+- Finds the meaning of words using a Python dictionary.

+## Skills Practiced
+- Variables
+- User Input
-- Square Calculator
+- Data Types
-- Cube Calculator
+- Conditional Statements
-- Triangle Area Calculator
+- Functions
-- Dictionary Lookup Program
+- Dictionaries
+- Basic Problem Solving

+## Goal
+I am continuously improving my Python skills by building small projects and learning new concepts.

+## Author
+**Abhinav Singh**